alecthomas/participle/README.md

 1. Errors returned by [Parser.Parse*()](https://godoc.org/github.com/alecthomas/participle#Parser.ParseReader) will be of type [Error](https://godoc.org/github.com/alecthomas/participle#Error).
 This will contain positional information where available.
 2. Participle will make a best effort to return as much of the AST up to the error location as possible.
-3. Any node in the AST containing a field `Pos lexer.Position` or `Tok lexer.Token` will be automatically populated from the nearest matching token.
+3. Any node in the AST containing a field `Pos lexer.Position` will be automatically populated from the nearest matching token.
-4. Any node in the AST containing a field `EndPos lexer.Position` or `EndTok lexer.Token` will be automatically populated with the token at the end of the node.
+4. Any node in the AST containing a field `EndPos lexer.Position` will be automatically populated from the token at the end of the node.

 These related pieces of information can be combined to provide fairly comprehensive error reporting.